 HPEB 710 (3) Evaluation of Health Promotion Programs

 EXSC 732 (3) Measurement of Body Composition & Associated Health Behaviors

 Applied Practice Experience and Capstone Course (8 hours)

 Learn how to apply.

-In Fall 2019, the Arnold School of Public Health will launch our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health (CEPH).
+In Fall 2019, the Arnold School of Public Health launched our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health (CEPH).